NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/Examples/Uncategorised-Data/FHIR-Uncategorised-data-Examples.page.md

 ## {{page-title}}

-### Access Record Structured FHIR examples for Uncategorised data.
+### Access Record Structured FHIR examples for Uncategorised Data.

 ### Request
 Example of a call to return the following items from a patient's structured record: